Shahimti/Customer-Churn-Risk-Analysis-PowerBI/README.md

 Additionally, a scenario-based churn reduction model demonstrates that even modest retention improvements could recover over 100K in revenue, highlighting the measurable financial value of targeted intervention.

+## Intended End User & Business Application

+This dashboard is designed for Northbridge Communications’ Retention Strategy and Revenue Operations teams.

+It supports monthly churn review meetings by identifying high-risk customer segments before renewal cycles and quantifying revenue exposure by contract, payment behavior, and tenure.

+The financial simulation model enables leadership to evaluate retention investment scenarios and prioritize intervention where projected revenue recovery is highest

 ## Insights Deep Dive

 **Contract Risk Analysis**